dominickpastore/ruddr/docs/help.rst

 - Paste a copy of the configuration you are using.

-- Attach log messages leading up to the problem
+- Attach log messages leading up to the problem.

-- Include any other information you think might be relevant
+- Include any other information you think might be relevant.

 Of course, not all of the above will apply to all types of issues.
 And just to reiterate, *all* issues and bug reports are welcome, even if they are light on